ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 To give you maximum flexibility in managing your environments, Ansible supports many ways to specify connection information.
 If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define connection details for managed nodes in several different places and pass them to Ansible in several different ways.
-This flexibility is convenient, but it can backfire if you do not understand the precedence rules and how to override them.
+This flexibility is convenient, but it can backfire if you do not understand the precedence rules.

-These precedence rules apply to other settings that can be defined in configuration or in variables, including selecting a temporary directory and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module.
+These precedence rules apply to any setting that can be defined in configuration, in command-line options, in keywords, and in variables.
+For example, settings for selecting a temporary directory (DEFAULT_LOCAL_TMP) and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module (ANSIBLE_PYTHON_INTERPRETER) follow these precedence rules.
+(TODO: add the command-line flags, keywords, and variables to these examples.)

 .. contents::
    :local: